Skip to main content

 Can I study abroad as a Micah student?

-Many Micah sophomores and juniors spend a semester, or even a year, studying abroad.
+Many Micah sophomores and juniors study abroad for a semester or even a year.

 Are there special courses for Micah students?

 Micah first-year students take at least three Micah sections of core courses together.
-When appropriate, the courses focus on social justice issues, drawing connections between what students are studying and what they are experiencing in their community service.
+When appropriate, the courses focus on social justice issues, connecting students' studies to their experiences in their community service.

 Do I have to take more courses as a Micah student?

-Though core requirements can vary by school, Micah classes can usually be counted toward students' graduation requirements.
-In most cases, the Micah program does not add more academic requirements.
+Micah classes can count toward students' graduation requirements.
+The Micah program does not add more academic requirements.

 Faith